MarcusKLY/ENGG1340-Group-Project/README.md

   - `items`, in the form of string vector
   - `checkpoint`, in the form of a string

- - Inside `ColorOption`, a wide variety of combinations of word colors and fonts are stored
+ - Inside `ColorOption`, a wide variety of combinations of word colors and fonts are stored.

 - In each battle, int is used to store player and enemy hp, and an array of int is used to store the remaining numbers of rounds of special effects players have.

 ### Dynamic Memory Management

-- In each battle, a dynamic int array with varying sizes is used to store the ID of the items the player have within each round
+- In each battle, a dynamic int array with varying sizes is used to store the ID of the items the player have within each round.
-- vectors (dynamic arrays) are used to store sequences of elements
+- vectors (dynamic arrays) are used to store sequences of elements.
-- Examples: vector<string> answerlist; vector<string> attempts;
+- Examples: `vector<string> answerlist` & `vector<string> attempts`.

 ### File input/output

 - Game data, like checkpoint completion, are stored in `saves.sav` for multiple players to save and load game saves.
 Those files could also be deleted from the game menu.
 - For the Password checkpoint, a wide variety of possible passwords are stored in `answer.txt`, and an extensive list of valid English words is stored in `dictionary.txt`.
 They are loaded when a password is randomly chosen and when each player input goes through a validity check.
-The program reads from files using ifstream.
+The program reads from files using `ifstream`.

 ### Program codes in multiple files